 What are examples of niche markets and nice products?

 Niche products don’t necessarily have to be as specific as the ones mentioned above.
-Some more simplistic niches include organic/vegan food products, gluten-free items, stylish socks, or micro-brews.
+Some more basic examples of niches include organic and vegan food products, gluten-free items, stylish socks, imported snacks, or micro-brews.

 Niche market: Jellybean enthusiasts